-Maintain health, safety and welfare of horse, self and others.
-Demonstrate competence to accurately assess young, green or inexperienced horses for potential participation in dressage competition.
+Assessment Criteria Maintain health, safety and welfare of horse, self and others.
+Demonstrate competence to accurately assess young, green or inexperienced horses for potential participation in eventing in the cross-country phase.
 Demonstrate competence to plan a ridden training session.
 Demonstrate competence to develop skill levels in horses.
 Demonstrate competence to work with empathy, effect, feel and understanding for the horse's capacity to learn and their wellbeing.
-Assessment Criteria Demonstrate and discuss the requirements of dressage riding for competition up to and including Novice.
+Demonstrate and discuss the requirements of cross-country riding for eventing competition (up to and including 1) including relevant canter for varied profiles and terrain.
 Show clear and accurate communication skills when discussing horses.
-Show understanding of systematic training of dressage horses.
-Be able to use the Training Scale and the scale of marks as objective measurement criteria, and understand the collective marks.
-Demonstrate competence to discuss development and future planning.
+Show understanding of systematic training of event horses for the cross-country phase.
+Be able to use the Training Scale as objective measurement criteria.
 Show ability to use a positive self-reflection process.
 The range and scope of the section will include Candidates will ride one horse in a suitable area.
 Horse may be competition or school horse.
 Horse may be any size, type, sex or age from four years upwards.

 Horse may be capable of work quality ranging from limited to very good.
 Horse may be of varying levels of fitness.
 Horse may be wearing competition or schooling tack.
 Candidates may ride alone, in pairs or groups.
+Assistance will be available to alter equipment where required.